13 — Reports

 Another flexible interpretive tool

 This tells us something important about the purpose of al‑Juwaynī’s epistemological analysis of isnāds: it is not about defining the canon of revelation, or recovering the original text of revelation or the actual words of the Prophet (as in Biblical criticism).
 Al‑Juwaynī’s goal is not to draw a sharp line around some ḥadīth and declare them “in” while declaring others “out.”
 He emphasizes that nearly all reports, regardless of their mode of transmission and their epistemological certainty, have to be obeyed.
 In practice even those reports he excludes—ḥadīth about Companions and “attributed” reports—turn out to be useful as evidence of the law.
 There was in fact a kind of canonization process that singled out some ḥadīth—especially the books of ḥadīth collected by al‑Bukhārī and Muslim—as having a special prestige;5 but al‑Juwaynī’s words here show that inclusion in a certain book is not the criterion for legal authority.
 Nor does he seem concerned to determine what the Prophet actually said and did, and eliminate every corruption that may have crept into the corpus of ḥadīth.
 Most ḥadīth exist in many variants; even the Qurʾān itself exists in multiple texts that differ slightly from one another.
-Al‑Juwaynī’s theory makes all variant texts authoritative, as long as they meet the basic of transmission criterion of having at least one single full isnād.
+Al‑Juwaynī’s theory makes all variant texts authoritative, as long as they meet the basic criterion of having at least one single full isnād.
 In practice jurists tended to take variant reports, and even different versions of Qurʾānic verses, as so many separate pieces of evidence, all of which could be used and reconciled as if they were independent texts.
 They did not usually attempt to establish a single authentic text before proceeding to interpret it.
 The modern idea, common among Muslims and non-Muslims, that there is a single undisputed text of the Qurʾān, and even some completely trustworthy collections of ḥadīth that one can treat as undisputed scriptural canons, is not one that al‑Juwaynī would have affirmed.
 He was well aware of variants and uncertainty, but these apparently posed no obstacle to his project of grounding law in revelation.
 Western scholars trained in Biblical criticism sometimes disparage the kind of isnād analysis that al‑Juwaynī has introduced us to, but they do so because they misunderstand it.
 Its goal is not to establish a single authentic text or a high degree of historical certainty.

 If this discourse were about establishing the text of revelation, or the truth about the Prophet’s Sunna, it would have been placed in the first half of the treatise where al‑Juwaynī described the raw material of revelation.
 Here he is talking about the process of interpretation, and his epistemological analysis of degrees of certainty is just one more interpretive tool, like all the other tools he has given us.
 Most of those tools have involved establishing intertextual relationships in which one text modifies the meaning of another, or displaces it entirely (as in abrogation).
 This chapter seems designed to let us establish comparative relationships between reports: this ḥadīth provides a greater degree of certainty than that one.
 Sure enough, toward the end of the treatise, once he has finished laying out all his interpretive methods, in chapter 16 al‑Juwaynī spells out which types of evidence get priority over which others.
 Among other things he says that those that produce knowledge are given priority over those that produce belief.
 This means that if two ḥadīth conflict, or if a ḥadīth conflicts with the law and needs to be somehow modified or overruled, all one needs to do is use one or more of al‑Juwaynī’s concepts to show that the problematic ḥadīth is relatively weak, and find some other ḥadīth or other evidence that is stronger in some way.
 We are then able to discount the problematic ḥadīth.
 We are not discounting revelation itself—the Prophet’s Sunna; we are only discounting the report by which we know that bit of revelation, by virtue of some characteristic of the report itself.
 The Sunna remains unimpeachable, yet can be discounted by virtue of the epistemologically fallible form in which it reaches us.